Have you heard that listening to music can benefit your child in a number of ways? That’s because it’s true!

 - Happiness: Some students get such joy out of music that it might be the brightest part of their day.
 If they play music for no other reason than that, it’s a great one!

-- Pursuit of greatness: Playing music can leave students with a desire to do it perfectly.
+- The pursuit of greatness: Playing music can leave students with a desire to do it perfectly.
 That drive can spill over into other areas of their lives, such as their school work.

 - Learning to perform in front of people: Public speaking remains a big fear for many people.
 If kids can learn to deal with performance anxiety because of band and choir, they’ll have an easier time with public speaking throughout their lives.